libreeng/D365Now/README.md

 > Note that these values are provided, by default, as type _Text_.
 Alternatively, you may change these variables to type _Secret_, which stores the values in an Azure Key Vault.
 The existing variables would need to be deleted and then re-added (reusing the same names) using the _Secret_ type.
 For more information on using _Secret_ environment variables, please [refer to the D365 documentation](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/environmentvariables-azure-key-vault-secrets).

-Additionally, two other environment variables may be **optionally* configured.
+Additionally, three other environment variables may be **optionally** configured.
 If these two are not modified, the standard values will be used:
 - **new_OnsightNowTokenEndpoint**: the Onsight NOW API Token URL.
 - **new_OnsightNowMeetingsEndpoint**: the Onsight NOW Meetings API URL.
+- **new_OnsightNowIdaEndpoint**: the Onsight NOW Ida Chat API URL.

 ## Components